What is Corporate Governance? Definition, Principles & Importance

 2. Transparency

-The company must be transparent about its key information and deliver it on time.
+A company must be transparent about its key information and report it on time.
 This includes financial performance, new management, and significant business matters.
-Openness builds trust in investors and stakeholders.
+Openness is important for building and maintaining trust with investors and stakeholders.

 3. Accountability

 Leaders should be accountable for their actions.
 The board is accountable to shareholders, while management is accountable to the board.
-Clear accountability keeps the company on track and problems are addressed quickly.
+Clear accountability keeps the company on track and ensures that problems are addressed quickly and efficiently.

 4. Responsibility